tmforum/DataModelDocumentation/docs/EngagedParty/Account.md

 ### This schema is referenced in the following schemas:

 -PartyAccount

 -FinancialAccount

 ### This schema references the following schemas directly:

 -Entity

-Money
+-Money

-### This schema is referenced directly or indirectly by the following schemas:
+### This schema references directly or indirectly by the following schemas:

+-AccountBalance

 -BillFormatRef

--PaymentMethodRef
--TimePeriod
--BillFormat
+-Money

+-PartyAccount

 -FinancialAccount

--PartyAccount
--AccountBalance
+-Account

 -BillingCycleSpecificationRef

--Money
--FinancialAccountRef
+-BillingCycleSpecification

 -BillingCycleSpecificationRefOrValue

 -BillStructure

--BillingCycleSpecification
+-PaymentMethodRef

+-FinancialAccountRef

+-BillFormatRefOrValue

+-TimePeriod

 -Entity

--BillFormatRefOrValue
--Account
+-BillFormat